25-MDDN242/time-based-media-hayley-c/README.md

 ## Sun(flower) Dial - Hayley Chung

 Sun(flower) Dial visually depicts the concept of time through how sunflowers, daisies, and bees in nature respond to the time throughout the day.
 This method of telling time was inspired by Kircher's sunflower clock and Linnaeus's flower clock.
-The heliotropic nature of the sunflower rotates to follow the sun and displays the hour, the location of the singular bloomed daisy indicates the minutes in five-minute intervals, and the bee flies around in a circle representing the seconds.
-For the alarm function, all twelve daisies in the field bloom when the alarm is going off.
+The heliotropic nature of the sunflower rotates to follow the sun and displays the hour, and the size of the shadow changes to reflect the time of day.
+The location of the singular bloomed daisy indicates the minutes in five-minute intervals, when the alarm is set all twelve daisies begin to shake until the alarm goes off and all twelve daisies are in full bloom.
+The bee flies around in a circle representing the seconds.

 ### Part 1: [Sketch](https://25-mddn242.github.io/time-based-media-hayley-c/part1.html)